tgianko/deemon/README.md

 Every script contains a short description at the beginning of the file to explain what the script should be used for.
 If this is not the case please report that as a bug.

+Running the whole program will create a folder `~/.vilanoo/` which will contain project relevant information.
+This also means that the database used is contained in that folder and called "./vilanoo.db".
+Any flag requesting this parameter provide a path to that database.

 ## Installation

 ### VirtualBox